by Jerrod Brown, PhD, MA, MS, MS, MS | Jun 22, 2023 | Uncategorized

 This training will provide participants clinical knowledge and tools to:

 b).
-Discuss family homicide risk factors and warning signs associated with these complex cases.
+After completing this training, participants will be able to discuss family homicide risk factors and warning signs associated with these complex cases.

 c).
-Acquire knowledge about victim-offender relationships and profiles as they pertain to incidents of family homicide.
+After completing this training, participants will be able to acquire knowledge about victim-offender relationships and profiles as they pertain to incidents of family homicide.

 d).
-State potential motivations and neurobiopsychosocial factors for family homicide including family dynamics, psychological factors, traumatic life circumstances, and substance use.
+After completing this training, participants will be able to state potential motivations and neurobiopsychosocial factors for family homicide including family dynamics, psychological factors, traumatic life circumstances, and substance use.

 e).
-Identify clinical, forensic, and legal intervention opportunities, techniques, and strategies aimed at preventing family homicide.
+After completing this training, participants will be able to identify clinical, forensic, and legal intervention opportunities, techniques, and strategies aimed at preventing family homicide.

 f).
-Learn and understand screening practices for domestic violence and family homicide.
+After completing this training, participants will be able to learn and understand screening practices for domestic violence and family homicide.

 g).
-Learn and understand foundational and up-to-date research findings and statistics on family homicide.
+After completing this training, participants will be able to learn and understand foundational and up-to-date research findings and statistics on family homicide.

 Target Audience: